 Patients who have a biotoxin illness such as mold toxicity often have increased sensitivity to electric and magnetic fields radiation.
 Basic precautions include putting devices on airplane mode at night, limiting time on laptops or computers, avoiding use of cordless phones, using grounding devices and grounding sheets, turning off routers at night, and employing devices to limit “dirty electricity” at home.

 We encourage you to listen to this podcast with Dr. Jill as she shares more fascinating information about mold toxicity, including her personal experience detecting and overcoming this debilitating affliction.
+And for natural, health-conscious ways to treat mold, check out this definitive guide for environmentally-conscious mold cleanup solutions.

 Dana Rutscher is the Practitioner Relations Manager at Hyperbiotics and possesses a vast and ever-expanding wealth of microbial health knowledge.
 With a graduate degree from Baylor University and a passion for helping others, Dana incorporates her enthusiasm for health and scientific discoveries into her professional pursuits and parenting.
 For more ideas on how you can benefit from the power of probiotics and live healthier days, be sure to subscribe to our newsletter.